STEPBible/step/step-tools/src/main/resources/google_translate_of_lexicon/readme.txt

 Procedure:

 1. Run the first perl script.
 For example, perl extract_def.pl lexicon_greek.txt.
-2. Open a new Google Sheet with the name GreekDef_ar
+2. Open a new Google Sheet with the name GreekDef_fr
 3. Copy content of first file to column A.
 4. Copy content of second file to column B
 5. Copy content of third file to column D